 There are some people that state they are saving upwards of USD 60000 a year at certain international schools.
 Many other people are stating that they are struggling to save USD 1000 or even USD 500 a month working at their international school.
 Even others state that they are saving USD 0!

-Of course there are many factors at play.
-Veteran international school teachers will state that if you limit the number of times you go out to eat, travel during your many vacations, ect. then the possibility of saving money is higher.
+Of course there are many factors at play: Veteran international school teachers state that the more you limit the number of times you go out to eat, travel during your many vacations, the possibility of saving money is higher.
 That is obvious, but a large number of us aren’t always willing to do that, at least not in the first few years of teaching abroad.

 Another main factor for savings potential is the amount of money you are getting in your take-home salary versus the cost of living where you are stationed.
-Seems like fewer and fewer schools are getting that “amazing salary and benefits package” that we all hear about, and landing a job at one of those schools is getting increasingly difficult.
+Seems like the trend is that fewer schools offer that “amazing salary and benefits package” that we all hear about, and landing a job at one of those schools is getting increasingly difficult.

 There are also many, many other ways to NOT save money while working abroad; many of these factors having nothing directly to do with the school’s salary and benefits package.
 We have a whole ISC blog series about that here.